Make this cute handprint bunny craft for Easter, spring time or when learning about rabbits!

-You can do the inner ear the color of your choice as well, but I find that darker shades of the bunny’s main fur color look best.
+You can do the inner ear in the color of your choice, but darker shades of the bunny’s main fur color look best.
+However your child decides to make this bunny craft, we’re sure they’ll love it!

 Supplies